-So far, we have limited our analysis of the participation cycle to the pre-COVID-19 recessions in our sample.
-An extensive body of research has analyzed the labor market effect of the COVID-19 pandemic that caused unprecedented and abrupt disruptions in the labor market.
-Our focus in this section is not to repeat the analyses in these insightful papers but rather to show how our method can be used for the real-time assessment of the participation cycle at the time we wrote this paper, in July 2021, 15 months after the start of the pandemic.
+COVID-19 pandemic that caused unprecedented and abrupt disruptions in the labor market.37 Our focus in this section is not to repeat the analyses in these insightful papers but rather to show how our method can be used for the real-time assessment of the participation cycle at the time we wrote this paper, in July 2021, 15 months after the start of the pandemic.

 The pandemic resulted in a very short but deep recession, starting in March 2021 and ending in May 2021, that was characterized by unprecedented swings in labor demand and labor supply.
-The unemployment rate increased from 3.5% to 14.8% in two months while the participation rate dropped from 63.3% to 60.2%.
-Since the end of the recession, the unemployment rate has declined to 5.9% and the participation rate has partially recovered to 61.6%.
+The unemployment rate increased from 3.5 percent to 14.8 percent in two months while the participation rate dropped from 63.3 percent to 60.2 percent.
+Since the end of the recession, the unemployment rate has declined to 5.9 percent and participation rate has partially recovered to 61.6 percent.

-The results from our decomposition are only meaningful when changes in flow rates are relatively small and persistent-as was the case until the COVID-19 Recession.
-In subsection VI.i. we show that the unprecedented ups and downs of the labor market in 2020 were driven by very large changes in flow rates, making our decomposition ineffective for assessing month-to-month changes in the participation cycle from February through December 2020.
+The results from our decomposition are only meaningful when changes in flow rates are relatively small and persistent-as it was the case until the COVID-19 Recession.
+In subsection 6.1 we show that the unprecedented ups and downs of the labor market in 2020 were driven by very large changes in flow rates, making our decomposition ineffective for assessing monthto-month changes in the participation cycle from February through December 2020.
 However, since the start of 2021, movements in labor market flow rates have stabilized.
 As a result, the unemployment rate, the LFPR and the EPOP ratio were very close to their flow steady-state values in June 2021.
 This allows us to infer the change in the participation cycle between February 2020 and June 2021 by decomposing the change in the flow steady-state LFPR over that period.

-In subsection VI.ii. we present the results from this decomposition which show that almost all of the decline in the participation rate since the onset of the pandemic is due to changes in job-loss and job-finding rates and thus accounted for by the participation cycle.
-This is not only true in the aggregate, but also for all the groups we consider.
-In subsection VI.iii. we show that these similarities in the source of the participation declines across groups is indicative of a broader pattern: The very uneven effect of COVID-19 on different groups in 2020 largely has subsided in 2021.
+In subsection 6.2 we present the results from this decomposition which show that almost all of the decline in the participation rate since the onset of the pandemic is due to changes in job-loss and job-finding rates and thus accounted for by the participation cycle.
+This is not only true in the aggregate, but also for all of the groups we consider.
+In subsection 6.3 we show that these similarities in the source of the participation declines across groups is indicative of a broader pattern: The very uneven effect of COVID-19 on different groups in 2020 largely has subsided in 2021.

-A longer-run historical comparison, in subsection VI.iv., reveals that both the unemployment rate and participation cycle in June 2021 are comparable with those in the early fall of 2014.
+A longer-run historical comparison, in subsection 6.4, reveals that both the unemployment rate and participation cycle in June 2021 are comparable with those in the early fall of 2014.
 Using the labor market expansion after 2014 as a baseline, we show that the participation cycle is likely to lag the recovery in the unemployment rate in coming years, just like it did in previous recoveries.